 '''

 char argv[3];

 argv[0] = "echo";

 argv[1] = "hello";

 argv[2] = 0;

 exec("/bin/echo", argv);

-printf("exec error\en");
+printf("exec error\n");

 '''

 This fragment replaces the calling program with an instance of the program /bin/echo running with the argument list echo hello.
-Most programs ignore the first argument, which is conventionally the name of the program.
+Most programs ignore the first element of the argument array, which is conventionally the name of the program.

 The xv6 shell uses the above calls to run programs on behalf of users.
 The main structure of the shell is simple; see main (user/sh.c:145).
-The main loop reads a line of input from the user with getend.
+The main loop reads a line of input from the user with getomd.
 Then it calls fork, which creates a copy of the shell process.
 The parent calls wait, while the child runs the command.
-For example, if the user had typed "echo hello" to the shell, runcmd would have been called with "echo hello" as the argument. runcmd (user/sh.c:58) runs the actual command.
+For example, if the user had typed "echo hello" to the shell, runomd would have been called with "echo hello" as the argument. runomd (user/sh.c:58) runs the actual command.
 For "echo hello", it would call exec (user/sh.c:78).
-If exec succeeds then the child will execute instructions from echo instead of runcmd.
+If exec succeeds then the child will execute instructions from echo instead of runomd.
 At some point echo will call exit, which will cause the parent to return from wait in main (user/sh.c:145).

-You might wonder why fork and exec are not combined in a single call; we will see later that separate calls for creating a process and loading a program has some clever usages in the shell for I/O redirection.
-To avoid the wastefulness of creating a duplicate process and then immediately replacing it, operating kernels optimize the implementation of fork for this use case by using virtual memory techniques such as copy-on-write.
+You might wonder why fork and exec are not combined in a single call; we will see later that the shell exploits the separation in its implementation of I/O redirection.
+To avoid the wastefulness of creating a duplicate process and then immediately replacing it (with exec), operating kernels optimize the implementation of fork for this use case by using virtual memory techniques such as copy-on-write (see Section 4.6).